justin0979/basic_ms_blog/README.md

 ## REST Client in place of Postman

-Postman is replaced with REST client (a VSC extention).
+Postman is replaced with REST client (a Visual Studio Code extension).
 This way, you do not have to install Postman.

-Make any .http file (posts.http).
+Make any `.http file` (e.g. `posts.http`).

-For example, posts.http
+posts.http:

 ```sh
 POST http://localhost:4000/posts